 The last thing that you want to do is read from a script when sales prospecting.
 And just reading over the script and saying the talk tracks in your head is not good enough.

 You need to actually verbalize the material and have the opportunity for the words to roll off of your tongue.
-This will not only help you to deliver your messaging when in the field, but it will also help you to memorize what you want to say.
+This will not only help you to deliver your message when in the field, but it will also help you to memorize what you want to say.

 You have a couple of options for practicing and sales role-play.
-You could just talk aloud by yourself or to a mirror, or you could work with a pier or sales manager.
+You could talk aloud by yourself or to a mirror, or you could work with a pier or sales manager.

 There are a couple of downsides to trying to find someone to role-play with.
 The obvious challenge with that is that it might be tough to find someone to practice with since the ideal people to practice with are probably just as busy as you are.